The Kubernetes API is a resource-based (RESTful) programmatic interface

 a significant increase of resource usage (primarily RAM) on the control plane.

-In order to alleviate its impact and simplify the user experience of the list + watch
+To alleviate the impact and simplify the user experience of the list + watch

 as query string parameter